●Forgotten/lost password to log into the.

 3.Wait for the Netgear router to reboot.

-4.Log in with the default password.If the Netgear router configuration was not cleared, try these additional steps AFTER the router has finished rebooting.
+4.Log in with the.If the Netgear router configuration was not cleared, try these additional steps AFTER the router has finished rebooting.

 5.Unplug the router’s power.